Raydiate09/Raydiate09/README.md

-# Ray Zhao — ML Engineer & NLP Researcher
+# Ray Zhao — Backend/ML Engineer & NLP Researcher

 Building at the intersection of multilingual AI and production systems.